dbcook/openrocket-database/README.md

 * New manufacturer files added: Top Flight, Madcow, MPC, generic chutes/streamers

 ## State of the Project

+2022: now making minor updates only

-As of early 2021, after 5+ years of development, I feel this project is mostly complete and the effort is at the point of diminishing returns.
+2021: after 5+ years of development, I feel this project is mostly complete and the effort is at the point of diminishing returns.
 All of the major, historic rocketry vendors that provided usable information have been covered in considerable detail.
 This encompasses Estes, Quest, MPC, and Semroc (which includes most Centuri parts) on the low power